ah-wai/DSI9/project_1/README.md

 ​
 ## Materials:
 ### 1.Code - starter-code.ipynb
 The main source code where all the analyse happens.
 ### 2. Data - all csv files related to project are included
 Contains individual SAT and ACT by year (2017, 2018), a combined SAT/ACT by year (2017,2018) and final dataset ​
 ## Recommendation & Conclusion:
 The key considerations in recommending the states will be:
     1. State Laws
     2. Participation Rates
-    3. Budget
+    3. Budget <br>
 Final recommendation: Alaska will be the state to invest to get more students in the next year for SAT